stunndard/goicy/README.md

 ; path to the ffmpeg executable
-; can be just ffmpeg or ffmpeg.exe if ffmpeg is in PATH ; your ffmpeg should be compiled with fdk_aac support enabled! ffmpeg = ffmpeg-hi10-heaac
+; can be just ffmpeg or ffmpeg.exe if ffmpeg is in PATH ; your ffmpeg should be compiled with libmp3lame and fdk_aac support enabled! ffmpeg = ffmpeg-hi10-heaac

 ; sample rate in Hz